|Program Dates & Deadlines:||Click here to view|

 See the Deadlines and Events Calendar for the most up-to-date deadline information.

-Apr.
-3, 2014: The GEC will begin to send notifications via email for all applications received by the March 20 open application deadline.
+March 29, 2016: Notification begins.
+The GEC will send notifications via email for all applications received by priority period deadline.

 This Winter Term course has a required one semester-hour fall pre-departure course associated with it.
 Students accepted into the Winter Term course will be automatically registered for the associated fall course.
 There is no additional cost for the pre-departure course for students who are registered full-time even if the one credit creates an overload for a student's registration.